ceri-num/git/tutos/basics.md

 - HEAD
 - reset / revert

+{% hint style="warning" %}
-> Exercice: How to solve the 'detached HEAD' issue on your local repository?
+Exercice: How to solve the 'detached HEAD' issue on your local repository?
+{% endhint %}

 ```
 $ git status